zowe/docs-site/docs/user-guide/install-zos.md

     **Note:**  The name of the PROCLIB member might vary depending on the standards in place at each z/OS site, however for this documentation, the PROCLIB member is called `ZOWESVR`.

     At the end of the installation, a Unix file `ZOWESVR.jcl` is created under the directory where the runtime is installed into, `$INSTALL_DIR/files/templates`.
 The contents of this file need to be tailored and placed in a JCL member of the PROCLIB concatenation for the Zowe runtime to be executed as a started task.
-The install script does this automatically, trying data sets `USER.PROCLIB`, other PROCLIB data sets found in the PROCLIB concatenation and finally `SYS1.PROCLIB`.
+The install script does this automatically.
+If the user specifies `dsName=auto`, or omits the `dsName` tag, or sets it to null by coding `dsName=`,  the install script proceeds as follows and stops after the first successful write to destination PROCLIB.

+     1. Try JES2 PROCLIB concatenation.
+     2. Try  master JES2 JCL.
+     3. Try `SYS1.PROCLIB`.

     If this succeeds, you will see a message like the following one: